 (Don’t forget to check out the video above on how to spray paint mason jars to see these paints in action!)

 Best Spray Paint for Glassware: Chalk-Painted Look

 This paint has given me a flawless finish time and time again.
-This product gives you lots of great options for DIY projects including making lanterns out of jars or even making a bathroom window opaque.
+This product gives you lots of great options for spray paint projects including making lanterns out of jars or even making a bathroom window opaque.

 Renovated Faith: What’s in a Name?